Vintage ABA Team Logos

 Point guard James Silas had a career year averaging 23.8 points 5.4 assists, 4.0 rebounds on 52% shooting.
 The 6-1 guard was a blur with the ball and a true clutch performer earning the nickname "Captain Late" by the San Antonio faithful.
 Silas one of the top 5 point guards to ever play in the ABA.

 Mike Gale, Tom Owens, George Karl, Allan Bristow all played key role off the bench.
 Future NBA coach George Karl and Allan Bristow were fan favorites with the San Antonio faithful.
-Owens was a long rangey center, who was underrated for much of his lengthy career.
+Owens was a long rangy center, who was underrated for much of his lengthy career.

 1976 San Antonio Spurs Team Photo ABA